An Ear for Pythagorean Harmonics:

 See also "Advanced Note: Convolution Timing Devices," a .pdf file (68 kB) link, preparatory for the present Timing Devices paper.

-A Patchwork of Limits: Physics Viewed From an Indirect Approach (2000), a .pdf file (157 kB), is discussed on a separate web page The paper is a statement of my "alternative view of physics" that includes technical analysis of the thermodynamic critical state, the conceptual basis of Quad Nets.
+Philosophy of Science.
+Please see A Patchwork of Limits: Physics Viewed From an Indirect Approach (2000), a .pdf file (157 kB) discussed on a separate web page The paper is a statement of my "alternative view of physics" that includes technical analysis of the thermodynamic critical state, the conceptual basis of Quad Nets.
+Please see also "On Cosmological Principles in Natural Science," a .pdf file (23 kB), link, suggestive of future approaches.

 (return to top of page).

-III.
+II.
 Large-scale Works

 Testimony of Freedom